What issuers generally check

 Why strong scores can still be denied

-A solid score can still result in denial when other risk indicators are elevated, such as high utilization, many recent inquiries, thin history on revolving accounts, or unstable income patterns.
+A solid score can still result in denial when other signals are elevated, such as:

-Approval is a profile decision, not just a score decision.
+Approval is a full-profile decision, not only a score decision.

 Common denial reasons